yw-Hua/CStreet/README.md

 ## Run CStreet in Python interface

 CStreet can also be used step by step in the Python interface and easily integrated into custom scripts.
-[Here](https://nbviewer.jupyter.org/github/yw-Hua/CStreet/blob/master/tutorial.ipynb) is a tutorial written using Jupyter Notebook.
+[Here](https://nbviewer.jupyter.org/github/yw-Hua/CStreet/blob/master/tutorial.ipynb) is a tutorial written using [Jupyter Notebook](https://jupyter.org/).

+## Supplementary Data&Code

+All supplementary code and data, including cell type annotations, used to run the comparisons are available on [here](https://1drv.ms/u/s!Atc1l0sjoiRyhaxOqZYIGkgOyI3Lhg?e=bfhR9u).
+The [Anndata h5ad file format](https://anndata.readthedocs.io/en/stable/index.html) is used to stored  single-cell expression data and additional annotations in our supplementary file.